 Day three of this San Diego itinerary begins in Balboa Park, San Diego’s cultural epicenter and home to over 15 museums.

-Stroll around and take in the beautiful grounds, gardens, and Spanish architecture, and explore one of the museums if you’re inclined.
+Stroll around Balboa Park and take in the beautiful grounds, botanical gardens, and Spanish architecture, and explore one of the museums if you’re inclined.

 Grab lunch at The Prado, located within Balboa Park, and try to get a table on the outdoor terrace.

-Next on your San Diego itinerary is exploring Northpark, one of the nearby neighborhoods.
-If you’re into quirky shops and hipster coffee joints, you’ll love Northpark.
+The next stop on your San Diego itinerary is exploring North Park, one of the closest neighborhoods to downtown.
+If you’re into quirky shops, hipster coffee joints, and breweries, you’ll love North Park.

 If you’re more of the outdoorsy type, head over to Cabrillo National Monument.
-You can check out the vintage Point Loma lighthouse and take in gorgeous views of the city harbor.
+You can check out the vintage Point Loma lighthouse and take in gorgeous views of the San Diego Bay, Mission Bay, and the Pacific Ocean.

 Every San Diego Itinerary Should Include Delicious Mexican Food